astarte-platform/astarte/README.md

 $ ./generate-compose-files.sh
 $ docker-compose up -d
 ```

+Make sure to use the latest stable release if you want a flawless experience

 You should be up and running in a matter of minutes.
 If you want a more thorough explanation and find out how to access your new Astarte cluster and what you can do with it, [follow our "Astarte in 5 minutes" tutorial](http://docs.astarte-platform.org/snapshot/010-astarte_in_5_minutes.html) to get some fake or real devices to stream and process data while your tea gets ready.